hiltermann/homekit-infused/addons/button-navigation.md

 ```

 ### Extra Information
 You can use different types of stacks (like horizontal or vertical) but you can also use layout card.
-In both examples The number of buttons on the same column is 3 (so there are 3 buttons placed horizontally this way)
+In both examples The number of buttons on the same row is 3 (so there are 3 buttons placed horizontally this way)
 ```
 # example with a vertical and horizontal stack
 # I use a vertical-stack so that the next horizontal-stack is always together in place with the first horizontal-stack.
 This will make the buttons stick together even when the desktop browser decides to move the cards.